containers/podman-desktop/website/docs/kubernetes/applying-a-yaml-manifest.md

     :::note

-    When you apply any other object manifest, you can view the newly created object on the corresponding component page.
+    When you apply any other YAML manifest, you can view the newly created object on the corresponding component page.

     :::